mtn19102001/Hackathon-Chatbot-Service/README.md

 1. Make sure you have Docker and Docker Compose installed.

-2. Create a `.env` file with your OpenAI API key:
+2. Create a `.env` file in the docker folder with your OpenAI API key:
 ```
 OPENAI_API_KEY=your_openai_api_key_here
 ```